machinalis/iepy/docs/preprocess.rst

 ----------------

 On your own IEPY instances, there's a file called ``preprocess.py`` located in the ``bin`` folder.
-There you'll find that the default is simply run the stanford preprocess, and later the segmenter.
+There you'll find that the default is simply run the Stanford preprocess, and later the segmenter.
 This can be changed to run a sequence of steps defined by you

 For example, take this pseudo-code to guide you: